Powerlearnproject/se-assignment-day-2-git-and-github-tolu123max/README.md

 ✅ Code Documentation: Each commit message describes what was modified, making it easier to understand the project's evolution.
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+A pull request (PR) is a feature in GitHub that allows developers to propose changes to a repository.
+It serves as a request for code to be reviewed and merged into a target branch (e.g., main or develop).
+PRs enable structured collaboration, ensuring quality control before integrating changes into the main codebase.

+How Pull Requests Facilitate Code Review and Collaboration Structured Code Review – PRs allow team members to review changes before merging, ensuring code quality and adherence to best practices.
+Discussion & Feedback – Developers can leave comments, suggest improvements, and request changes within the PR.
+Version Control & History Tracking – PRs document changes and discussions, providing a record for future reference.
+Continuous Integration (CI) & Automated Testing – Many projects use PRs to trigger automated tests, ensuring that changes do not break existing functionality.
+Collaboration Across Teams – Multiple developers can contribute, review, and refine code before it becomes part of the project.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?